nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

 Adds a new deadline task with description <TASK_DESCRIPTION> and deadline <TASK_DEADLINE>.
-<TASK_DEADLINE> should be in the format "DD/MM/YYYY HHMM".
+<TASK_DEADLINE> should be in the format DD/MM/YYYY HHMM.

 ### `event <TASK_DESCRIPTION> /at <EVENT_TIME>`

 Expected outcome:

 Adds a new event task with description <TASK_DESCRIPTION> and event time <EVENT_TIME>.
-<EVENT_TIME> should be in the format "DD/MM/YYYY HHMM".
+<EVENT_TIME> should be in the format DD/MM/YYYY HHMM.

 ### `done <TASK_NUMBER>`